divyaprabhakaran7/AI-Spring-2021/README.md

 - XlsxWriter

 ## General Info
 This project is a modeling of a world that contains countries with different resources.
 Countries are able to transfer and transform these resources, and have a certain quality at a given state.
 A scheduler creates an output of different paths countries can take to do this, and the most beneficial one for the world is ideally chosen.
+The goal of this game is for the user to enter their choice of game play and allocate resources in such a way that their country has the strongest outcome.

-We have put in 5 test case files as well as their output files in /data.
+We have put in one test case files as well as their output files in /data.
 If you would like to create your own test cases (initial states), feel free to add them to the data file and update the method test_cases() in main.py to account for them.

 ## Navigation
 - country.py: generates a country and its attributes